bee-san/skerritt.blog/content/posts/2020-12-02-disaster-recovery-with-aws.md

 Stored in vaults, with different security measures to that of S3.

-Used for data archiving and is commonly referred tto as the cold storage service.
+Used for data archiving and is commonly referred to as the cold storage service.

 We can move data into glacier using:
 * Lifecycle rules from S3